miltoncamacho/datalad-training/docs/tutorial.rst

          :align: center

       d.
-Name the token however you want, set the date for expiration for little under a year from the current date, and check the following boxes.
-You can create multiple ones with different permissions, but for the purposes of CPIP it is simpler to have a master access token.
+Name the token however you want.
+Set the date for expiration for little under a year from the current date (GitLab does not support over a year), and check the following boxes.
+You can create multiple ones with different levels of permission, but for the purposes of CPIP it is simpler to have a master access token.

       .. image:: img/pat_options.png
          :alt: Personal Access Token Options